-The Accumulate project and project journey is a rewarding experience for all – the residents, Ravensbourne students who assist on the workshops, plus the tutors and facilitators.
+The Accumulate project and project journey is a rewarding experience for all involved.
 Everyone is learning, collaborating and achieving together, new friendships are made, boundaries crossed and skills built.
-Accumulate really shows what can happen through creativity, collaboration and the community working together and the positive and lasting impact it can have on people’s lives, aspirations and future.
+Accumulate really shows what can happen through creativity, collaboration and the community working together and the positive and lasting impact it can have on people’s lives, aspirations and future

 The Accumulate Scholarships have been set up to close education barriers and open up learning opportunities.
 Everyone should be able to pursue their education, study and be able to plan and prepare for a better future.
 Unfortunately, for the Accumulate participants that life choice is often not available.
 Funding, bad experiences at school, mental health and lack of family support all stand in the way of them being able to have the same choices as other people of their age, ability and aspirations.
 Accumulate has overturned that barrier by fundraising and providing scholarships for Accumulate participants to be able to study on the Access to HE certificate in Art and Design courses at Ravensbourne University London and Morley College.
 They still need to apply to the course and be accepted, but through the Accumulate scholarship initiative, they get the financial support they need and something, which may have seemed unachievable, is now theirs.